Yosemite Hikes Home > Suggested Tours > Glacier Point Trio

 Stop 2: Sentinel Dome

 The Sentinel Dome and Taft Point trails depart from the same spot along Glacier Point Road.
-After hiking to Taft Point, you can return to the road and then take the Sentinel Dome trailhead, but we recommend returning just part way along the Taft Point trail and then taking the well-marked fork that leads you to Sentinel Dome via the valley rim.
+After hiking to Taft Point, you can return to the road and then take the Sentinel Dome trailhead, but you can increase the amount of new scenery you encounter by returning just part way along the Taft Point trail and then taking the well-marked fork that leads you to Sentinel Dome via the valley rim.
 (The distances of the two trails are similar.)
 You likely won't notice the elevation changes along the Taft Point trail, but you will feel the climb to Sentinel Dome.
 While the Taft Point trail leads you to a spot on the valley rim where you'll see a view primarily of western Yosemite Valley, Sentinel Dome has 360-degree views for miles and miles.

 Stop 3: Glacier Point

 This is one of the great places in Yosemite for sunset watching.
 The views are actually eastward, so instead of watching the sun, you'll be seeing Half Dome, Clouds Rest, and Yosemite's eastern peaks turn from granite-gray to orange, and then the shadows gradually creeping up from the valley to the top of the peaks.
-We highly recommend getting here before sunset and, after your hard day's hiking, just chilling and watching the colors change.
-There are plenty of comfortable places (by a sitting-on-rocks standard, anyway) to sit and enjoy it.
+Try to get here before sunset so that, after your hard day's hiking, you can just chill and watch the colors change.
+There are plenty of comfortable places (by a sitting-on-rocks standard, anyway) to sit, although the area at the very end of the trail can get cozy on evenings when rangers show up to give sunset lectures.